EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 The figure shows that the double-kappa basis (additional 45 orbitals) stabilizes the single-kappa basis by about 18&thinsp;mRy, and that the same can be accomplished with APWs with a plane-wave cutoff of 2&thinsp;Ry (additional 48-62 orbitals).
 By further increasing the APW cutoff, another 5&thinsp;mRy can be gained.
 For most purposes this extra gain is not important.
-Note that the APW basis is now quite large: 343-370 orbitals.
+Note that the APW basis with
+<i>E</i><sub>max</sub>=7&thinsp;Ry is quite large: 343-370 orbitals.

 To see how many orbitals the APW basis adds, do: